 Because this is a BASIC program, it will take some time to create a files disk, depending on the maximum sizes of the relative files.
-The program will format the disk, so use a blank disk, or one with nothing of value on it.
+The program will format the disk, so use a blank disk, or one with ngthing of value on it.
 Just LOAD and RUN this program.
 It will prompt you for which disk to insert at which time.
 Once the files disk is created, it will have the following files on it:

-''' "+bu" (REL): Bulletin Title File (See EDIT.BULLETINS for details). "+ul" (SEQ): Daily User Log (Accessed with LOG command). "+va" (SEQ): Validation File.
+"+sf" (PRG) : System File (See FIX +SF FILE for it's use). "+us" (REL) : User Record File (See EDIT.USERS for details). "+pr" (REL) : Program Storage File (See EDIT.PROGRAMS for details). "+me" (REL) : Message Base File (See section under MEGSAGE SECTION for details). "+bu" (REL) : Bulletin Title File (See EDIT.BULLETINS for details). "+u1" (SEQ) : Daily User Log (Accessed with LOG command). "+va" (SEQ) : Validation File.

-At this point, you should do the following:
+At this paint, you should do the following:

--If you have any vote topics selected, use the CREATE.VOT program to install the vote result file.

--Add the other system files, which may include:
+-If you have any vote topics selected, use the CREATE.VOT program to install the vote result file. -Add the other system files, which may include:

 -help menus (+he.#)

 -SYSTEM files (+sy.#)

 -the restricted file

 -the vote description file, if vote topics used ("+vt.00")

 -any vote topic files ("+vt.##")

 -the "+bt" bulletin description file IF bulletin text (primate) mode is used

 -scratch "+bu" if bulletin text mode is used

-'''
+-scratch "+pr" if you are not using any relative directories